log-y/sr-demo/README.md

 Some things I learned:
 - I learned a lot about working with audio in Python, recording it, parsing it, changing the frame-rate, buckets, quality, etc. I used pyaudio and pytorch.audio for most of the processing.
 - I gained some experience with RNNs (used to predict likely sequences of letters)
-- I also learned a lot about sending audio between the backend (harder than it sounds, in my opinion, because you have to figure out some specific 'media' requirements for django
+- I also learned a lot about sending audio between the backend (harder than it sounds, in my opinion, because you have to figure out some specific media requirements for django)

   Here are some pictures:
 Click 'record' to start recording: